Student Conferences: Colorado

-Make sure that you bring a sweater or sweatshirt, and a pair of pants (jeans are fine), as you can expect variable weather conditions.
-Even in the summer, at 6,400 feet mornings and evenings can be chilly.
+Make sure that you bring a sweater/sweatshirt and a pair of pants (jeans are fine), as you can expect variable weather conditions.
+At 6,400 mornings and evening can get chilly even in the summer.
 As you pack, please keep in mind that this is a leadership camp.
 Even though the atmosphere is casual, neat and modest clothing are to be worn at all times.
 Shorts need to be at least fingertip length, skirts/dresses may be no shorter than 4” above your knees, and low cut, tight, halter or midriff baring tops are not appropriate.
 Modest tank tops are allowed, but spaghetti strap, racer-back styles or any that do not cover your undergarments are not.
 A swimsuit will only be needed if you’re planning on whitewater rafting.
-Bring one dressier outfit for the class picture and graduation: dresses or skirts for the ladies; a button-up dress shirt and tie are nice for the guys.
+Bring one dressier outfit for the class picture and graduation: dresses or skirts for the ladies; a button-up dress shirt and tie for the guys.
 Running shoes and shorts/t-shirts are appropriate for sports time.

 - 4. What about alcohol and tobacco at the Student Worldview Conferences?

 Students of any age are not allowed to consume alcohol while attending Summit's Student Worldview Conferences; those students who are of age and smoke may do so only at designated smoking areas.
 It is illegal in the state of Colorado to purchase or possess tobacco products if you are under the age of 18.

 - 5. What are some other things I should or should not bring with me?